 Compass, Altimeter, Barometer

 These three features almost always come as a package deal, largely because they function together.
 A compass provides direction, an altimeter measures altitude (distance above sea level), and the barometer measures atmospheric pressure.
 Together, these tools help a hiker know where they are precisely and what kind of conditions they can expect.
 Even more than GPS, these tools are absolute necessities for a hiker, and they don’t require satellite connectivity.
-ABC features have become standard issue on high-end watches for skiing, snowboarding and other adventurous mountain sports where altitude, direction and weather are a major safety concern.
+ABC features have become standard issue on high-end watches for skiing, snowboarding and other adventurous mountain sports where altitude, direction, and weather are a major safety concern.

 Less of a necessity than a perk, a thermometer allows a hiker to keep track of temperature changes.
-This is especially helpful if you will be making a climb during your hike or if plan on staying out overnight when knowing the temperature can help you make sufficient arrangements.
+This is especially helpful if you will be making a climb during your hike or if you plan on staying out overnight when knowing the temperature can help you make sufficient arrangements.
 Not every hiking watch will have a thermometer, but it’s nice when one is included.

 Health and activity trackers